compneurobilbao/ageml/README.md

 However, there is no standard for age modelling.
 There have been works attempting to describe proper procedures, especially for age-bias correction (de Lange and Cole 2020, Neuroimage: Clinical).
 In this work we developed an Open-Source software that allows anyone to do age modelling following well-established and tested methodologies for any type of clinical data.
 Age modelling with machine learning made easy.

-The objective of AgeML is to standardise procedures, lower the barrier to entry into age modelling and ensure reproducibility.
+The objective of `ageml` is to standardise procedures, lower the barrier to entry into age modelling and ensure reproducibility.
 The project is Open-Source to create a welcoming environment and a community to work together to improve and validate existing methodologies.
 We are actively seeking new developers who want to contribute to growing and expanding the package.

 References: